Sex hormones, heart problems and diabetes in women

 Tamoxifen can very occasionally cause serious side effects.
 This includes blood clots and womb cancer.
 Aromatase inhibitors cause a number of side effects, including bone weakening (osteoporosis).

 Starting on one type of hormone therapy and then switching to another might reduce the side effects of both.
-We need more research to confirm how best to use hormone treatments.
+Researchers are looking at how best to use hormone treatments.

-Talk to your doctor if you already have heart problems or have a high cholesterol level and are worried.
+Talk to your healthcare team if you already have heart problems or have a high cholesterol level and are worried.

 Tips to help lower your risk of heart disease and diabetes